ml-archive/blog/source/_posts/2018-01-02-Getting-started-with-Vapor-3.md

 }
 ```

-The above code is very similar to how we deal with updating a post, with the difference being that instead of returning the updated post, we're
+The above code is very similar to how we deal with updating a post, with the difference being that instead of returning the updated post, we're returning a `HTTPResponse` with the HTTP code 200.

 ### Views